benbalter/benbalter.github.com/_posts/2011-01-11-wordpress-emphasis-plugin.md

 > Emphasis provides dynamic paragraph-specific anchor links and the ability to highlight text in a document, all of which is made available in the URL hash so it can be emailed, bookmarked, or shared.

-I adapted the New York Time's implementation into a three-line WordPress plugin for my own site, and it is available in the [WordPress plugin repository](http://wordpress.org/extend/plugins/wp-emphasis/) as a one-click install, if you would like to add it to your own.
+I adapted the New York Time's implementation into a three-line WordPress plugin for my own site, and it is available in the [WordPress plugin repository](http://wordpress.org/extend/plugins/wp-emphasis/) as a one-click install, to add it to your own.

 The "deep links" plugin allows for permalinking and highlighting of text on a paragraph and sentence level.
 No need to set anything up.
 Just install, tap shift twice, and start highlighting.